 E-Trade also recently removed retail commissions for US-listed stocks, ETFs, and options.
 Now, you can trade penny stocks on E-Trade for free, including OTC stocks.

-Its OptionsHouse app allows traders to quickly find and execute their trades.
-In addition, the E-Trade mobile app allows traders to both invest and manage funds, so it’s easier to move funds into an account for a trade.
+Its OptionsHouse app allows you to quickly find and execute their penny stock trades.
+In addition, the E-Trade mobile app allows you to both invest and manage funds, so it’s easier to move funds into an account for a trade.

-E-Trade’s platform comes with several technical indicators and trading tools to help make the trading more simple.
+E-Trade’s platform comes with several technical indicators and trading tools to help make trading stocks (penny) more simple.
 E-Trade tools allow users to effectively manage their portfolios and their account balances.

 Schwab users can also trade via desktop software or web browsers.
 For active traders, StreetSmart Edge is Schwab’s excellent desktop trading software.
 It offers a robust selection of features and it’s available on desktop or mobile.

 These apps are easy to use and responsive.
 They could make an excellent choice for day traders and other active investors.
-The mobile app has everything investors need to make trades on the go.
+The penny stock app has everything investors need to make trades on the go.

 Penny Stock Apps: Closing Thoughts

-These are just a few of the excellent penny stocks apps available to active traders, there are lots more quality apps that are great for trading penny stocks.
-Subscribe to the Dork to follow all things penny stocks.
-You can get even more stock market news by following the Stock Dork on Twitter and Facebook.
+These are just a few of the excellent penny stocks apps available to active traders.
+There are lots more quality apps you can research that are great for trading penny stocks.
+Subscribe to the Dork to follow all things stocks (penny and others).
+You can get even more stock market news and information by following the Stock Dork on Twitter and Facebook.
 Don’t miss another update, sign up for mobile Dork Alerts now to get hot stock picks, insights, and analysis delivered directly to your phone.